MicrosoftDocs/windows-ai-docs/docs/windows-vision-skills/tutorial.md

         }
         ```

-### 2. **ISkillBinding** <a name="ISkillBinding"></a>
+### b. **ISkillBinding** <a name="ISkillBinding"></a>

 Create and implement a skill binding class inherited from [ISkillBinding][ISkillBinding] interface that contains input and output variables consumed and produced by the skill.

-    2.1.
-Import the [Microsoft.AI.Skills.SkillInterfacePreview][SkillInterfacePreview] namespace and derive your class from the [ISkillBinding][ISkillBinding] interface and its required collection type.
+1. Import the [Microsoft.AI.Skills.SkillInterfacePreview][SkillInterfacePreview] namespace and derive your class from the [ISkillBinding][ISkillBinding] interface and its required collection type.

     ```csharp
     ...